Amy-Dev0/child-story-to-animation-video/README.md

 # 🎬 child-story-to-animation-video

-A graduation project that empowers children aged 7–12 to transform their imaginative stories into animated videos using AI, with full bilingual (Arabic & English) support.
+A graduation project that empowers children aged 7–12 to transform their imaginative stories into animated videos using AI.

 ---